Cultural impact of the Beatles: Image and caricatures

 The Beatles differed from previous musical acts in their presentation as a group in which each of the individual personalities was seen as indispensable to the whole, and each member attracted fanatical devotion.
 According to cultural commentator Steven D. Stark, their lack of a designated leader aligned with a more typically feminine approach to collaboration, an aspect that increased their resonance among the female audience and subsequently influenced men's self-perception and cultural views on masculinity.
 The intensity of the Beatles' appeal as live performers was such that they were often presented with people who were physically impaired, in the assumption that the band had healing powers.
 When the band assumed a mystical image in the late 1960s, fans increasingly identified them as the four elements, in which each member presented a complementary and essential contribution to the alchemical whole.

 In 1964, the Beatles starred in the film A Hard Day's Night as fictionalised versions of themselves, which created a lasting impression of their individual personas.
 Lennon became known as "the smart one", McCartney "the cute one", Harrison "the quiet one", and Starr "the lucky one".
 Starr's personality as the band's affable, self-deprecating drummer proved especially popular with fans and the press in the US.
 In 1964, as coverage of the Beatles matched that of the Johnson–Goldwater presidential race, Starr was the subject of bumper stickers proclaiming "Ringo for President", as well as several tribute songs.
+Teen fan magazines, such as 16 Magazines, DIG, Datebook, TeenScreen and, by 1965, TeenSet and Tiger Beat (along with many one-shots) also covered the Beatles to great lengths.
+TeenScreen promoted the Ringo For President Campaign, and 16 included articles entitles the Beatles and Me by Neil Aspinall, among many Beatles articles and images within the magazines — All of which heavily influenced the image and perception of the Beatles.